qaqcatz/impomysql/README.md

 If the actual result does not satisfy this relationship, we consider that there is a logical bug.

-Although the idea is simple, some features make it difficult to implement, such as aggregate functions, window functions, type conversion, LIMIT, LEFT/RIGHT JOIN, flow control operations, etc.

-We will discuss these features in our paper:
+You can see our paper for more details:

 ```
 todo
 ```

-You can also see the source code for more details:
+You can also see the source code:

 * mutation/doc.go